pagopa/pagopa-gpd-payments/README.md

 `docker-compose up --build`

+#### Known issues:
-if you have a Mac with m1 processor and you want to start the project locally using the Docker Compose, you must update this instruction in the Dockerfile as follows `FROM --platform=linux/amd64 adoptopenjdk/openjdk16:alpine`
+ - if you have a Mac with m1 processor and you want to start the project locally using the Docker Compose, you must update this instruction in the Dockerfile as follows `FROM --platform=linux/amd64 adoptopenjdk/openjdk16:alpine`
+ - If you run this command on Mac device, you may find an error related to the impossibility to generate the Docker containers:
+`...
+SomeServiceTest IllegalState Previous attempts to find a Docker environment`
+This could be caused by a permission issue during the generation of these containers.
+In order to perform correctly the `docker-compose` command in local, is recommended to leave the `test.skip` parameter in the `maven package` phase to `true` and rely on code-review pipeline for the execution of the unit tests.

 ---